Nine steps to establish an eco-industrial park

 An eco-industrial park is a geographically defined area where materials, energy and information circulate between companies.
 It aims for profitable business while making environmental values a high priority.
 Eco-industrial parks create added value for the participating companies through co-operation.
 There are about 20 eco-industrial parks in Finland promoting regional business in line with the principles of sustainable development.

-An eco-industrial park can be a cluster of pioneering companies in the field of environmental technology or a source of products and services that respond to the challenges of climate change A broad range of changes happening to our planet due to global warming, which is caused by the increase in the amount of greenhouse gases emitted into the atmosphere as a result of human activity. .
+An eco-industrial park can be a cluster of pioneering companies in the field of environmental technology or a source of products and services that respond to the challenges of climate change .
 In many cases, the planning of the park’s energy production is also as environmentally sustainable as possible.
 Energy efficiency and resource efficiency are routine at eco-industrial parks, and the physical proximity between the companies creates important trust capital for them.
 The networks of companies create substantial cost savings through support services and joint purchasing, for example.

 Some eco-industrial parks have emerged organically through co-operation over a long period of time, while others have been built through determined effort.